 As a child, can you remember possessing a sense of wonder about the world?
 Do you remember looking to the sky in awe of how big and blue and impressive it was?
 Do you remember saying childhood prayers where you thanked God for the flowers, the trees, and the very air you breathed?
 We were thankful for moms and dads and sisters and brothers, a roof over our heads, and food in our bellies.
 What age does that shift?
-When do we stop being thankful for the little things and the big ones?
-When do we determine that only the ones we deem big are worth thanking God for?
-In fact, what gives us the right to even categorize any of God’s blessings on our lives as small?
+When did we stop being thankful for the little things and the big ones?
+When did we determine that only the ones we deem big are worth thanking God for?
+In fact, what gives us the right even to categorize any of God’s blessings in our lives as small?

 If we aren’t grateful for this thing, we will never be grateful for that thing – whatever that thing is.
 It’s true.
 That new hair color, promotion, ministry opportunity, job, car, house, or friend will never do.
 We will always be looking for the next best thing.